jacastromad/edita/README.md

 ## Usage

 Open the application and start typing!
-Edita provides a minimalist interface to keep you focused on your text.
 Use the menu options for additional functionality like saving files, opening existing documents, changing settings, and more.

 ## License